wudixiaotie/simple_im/README.md

 # Guide
 ## Start Simple Im
+#### 1.Download the porject, and go to the root path of this porject.
-1.Create database tables, execute .sql files in db/postgresql.
+#### 2.Create database tables, execute .sql files in db/postgresql.
-2.Run
+#### 3.Create test data.
+Run
 ```shell
 ./start.sh n1
 ```
 to open the console, run users:create/3, groups:create/3 to create some users and groups for test.
 Then quite by type q().
-3.Go to the root path of this project.
+#### 3.Add dns of simple_im.com:
-4.Make sure your ip address is the ip variable of the file start.sh, then run
+Edit /etc/hosts file, add line of 'your IP address   simple_im.com', make sure your ip address is the real ip, not localhost or 127.0.0.1
+#### 4.Start project:
+For single node run
 ```shell
 ./start.sh n1 a
 ```